Jiayi-Pan/Jiayi-Pan/README.md

 ### Hi there 👋

 Nice to meet you!
-I am a up-coming senior CS student at UMich/SJTU with a passion in NLP/Robotics/CV and more.
+I am an up-coming senior CS student at UMich/SJTU with a passion in NLP/Robotics/CV and more.

 For more about me, see you on [my homepage](https://jiayipan.me) :)